Human history: Cradles of civilization

 Writing facilitated the administration of cities, the expression of ideas, and the preservation of information.
 It may have independently developed in at least four ancient civilizations: Mesopotamia (3300 BCE), Egypt (around 3250 BCE), China (1200 BCE), and lowland Mesoamerica (by 650 BCE).
-The earliest system of writing (Note: Various forms of proto-writing existed earlier but they did not constitute fully developed writing system.) was the Mesopotamian cuneiform script, which began as a system of pictographs, whose pictorial representations eventually became simplified and more abstract.
+The earliest system of writing (Note: Various forms of proto-writing existed earlier, but they did not constitute a fully developed writing system.) was the Mesopotamian cuneiform script, which began as a system of pictographs, whose pictorial representations eventually became simplified and more abstract.
 (Note: Cuneiform texts were written by using a blunt reed as a stylus to draw symbols upon clay tablets.)
 Other influential early writing systems include Egyptian hieroglyphs and the Indus script.
 In China, writing was first used during the Shang dynasty (1766–1045 BCE).

 Transport was facilitated by waterways, including rivers and seas, which fostered the projection of military power and the exchange of goods, ideas, and inventions.
 The Bronze Age also saw new land technologies, such as horse-based cavalry and chariots, that allowed armies to move faster.
 Trade became increasingly important as urban societies exchanged manufactured goods for raw materials from distant lands, creating vast commercial networks and the beginnings of archaic globalization.
 Bronze production in Southwest Asia, for example, required the import of tin from as far away as England.

 The growth of cities was often followed by the establishment of states and empires.
 In Egypt, the initial division into Upper and Lower Egypt was followed by the unification of the whole valley around 3100 BCE.
 Around 2600 BCE, the Indus Valley civilization built major cities at Harappa and Mohenjo-daro.
 Mesopotamian history was characterized by frequent wars between city-states, leading to shifts in hegemony from one city to another.
 In the 25th–21st centuries BCE, the empires of Akkad and the Neo-Sumerians arose in this area.
 In Crete, the Minoan civilization emerged by 2000 BCE and is regarded as the first civilization in Europe.

 Over the following millennia, civilizations developed across the world.
 By 1600 BCE, Mycenaean Greece began to develop.
 It flourished until the Late Bronze Age collapse that affected many Mediterranean civilizations between 1300 and 1000 BCE.
 The foundations of many cultural aspects in India were laid in the Vedic period (1750–600 BCE), including the emergence of Hinduism.
 (Note: The Vedas contain the earliest references to India's caste system, which divided society into four hereditary classes: priests, warriors, farmers and traders, and laborers.)
 From around 550 BCE, many independent kingdoms and republics known as the Mahajanapadas were established across the subcontinent.